muon-spectroscopy-computational-project/muspinsim/docs/docs/input.md

 Tolerance for the fitting.
 When using `nelder-mead` (default) or `lbfgs` it's used as the `tol` parameter in SciPy's `scipy.optimize.minimize` method; exact meaning depends on which of these are used.
 Check the [SciPy documentation here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html) for further details on these.
 Alternatively for `least-squares` it represents the `gtol` parameter as found in the [SciPy documentation here](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.least_squares.html)

+When using `least-squares` the faster Levenberg-Marquardt algorithm will be used when all `fitting_variables` have their default bounds of `-inf` and `+inf`.
+When any of these bounds take specific values, the Trust Region Reflective algorithm will be used instead.

 ### experiment

 | Keyword:              | `experiment` |